-C. Player Passes: The referee shall verify that all passes are for the same team and verify the identity of each player with the picture on the player pass.
-He shall collect the passes before the game starts and permit no one to play who does not present one.
-The passes are to be held by the referee until the game is completed.
+C. Player Passes: The referee shall verify that all passes (physical or electronic) are for the same team and verify the identity of each player with the picture on the player pass.

-D. Referee Report: The referee shall complete his report form and mail it to the League office within 48 hours (holidays excluded).
+D. Referee Report: The referee shall complete his report form to the League office within 48 hours (holidays excluded).
 The player pass or adult supervisor card of anyone ejected from the game shall be included with the referee report for all divisions.

 E. Linesmen: The referee must offer both teams the opportunity to provide a linesman unless the League arranges to have neutral linesmen assigned.

 F. Adverse Game Conditions: The decision whether to postpone all games at a given field due to weather conditions, or poor field conditions rests solely with the president of the club providing the field.
 However, each referee still has the responsibility to terminate or temporarily suspend play if weather or field conditions change before or during the course of play.
 UNDER NO CONDITIONS IS A GAME TO BE PLAYED IN A THUNDERSTORM, LIGHTNING STORM, OR THREAT THEREOF.